 This is your ultimate guide to visiting Huacachina, Peru including how to get there, where to stay, the best things to do in Huacachina, and so much more!

 Huacachina, Peru is a tiny town set amongst the sand dunes in central Peru.
 It is also known as “the Oasis” which is the actual name for the man-made lake in which the town is built around.
-It is essentially a tourist town offering a few very exciting activities and popular places to stay.
+It is essentially a tourist town that is one of the best places to visit in Peru with some very exciting activities and popular places to stay.

 If you are considering visiting Huacachina for yourself, then this blog should answer all of your questions.
-From getting there, day trips to Huacachina from Lima, and the best things to see and do, this is your ultimate to guide to visiting Huacachina!
+From getting there, day trips from Lima to Huacachina, and the best things to see and do, this is your ultimate guide to visiting Huacachina!

 Tip: Be sure to read our important tips for visiting Huacachina at the bottom of the blog – these are things we really wished we knew before we went and would’ve saved us a lot of time and money!

 Huacachina, Peru is a very tiny village located in the middle of sand dunes not far from the city of Ica.
 It’s commonly referred to as “the Oasis”, a fitting name considering it is based around a gorgeous lagoon.
 This lagoon, or lake, is man-made, but that doesn’t make it any less gorgeous.
 Looking down at the town or the lake from the top of the surrounding sand dunes is picture-perfect!

 Only around 100 people permanently live in Huacachina, but the town gets full of tourists, especially on weekends!
 Some people choose to visit to stay for a couple of days, while others simply visit on a day trip from Ica.
 Huacachina is only about 5km/3.1 miles from Ica, making it just a quick taxi ride away.
 It’s also only about a 4-hour drive from Lima, making it a popular destination for international travelers after arriving at Lima’s large international airport.